"Wear a mask" tops list of 10 quotes that embody 2020

 George Floyd was killed by Minneapolis police officer Derek Chauvin during an arrest in May.
 Chauvin was seen in disturbing video pressing his knee into Floyd's neck as the handcuffed Black man begged, "I can't breathe."
 The case drew national outrage and protests against police brutality and racial injustice.
 Many protesters, including several high-profile figures like LeBron James, wore the phrase "I can't breathe" as a harrowing tribute to Floyd during the protests.

-3. "One day — it's like a miracle — it will disappear," President Donald Trump, referring to the coronavirus in remarks at an African American History Month reception at the White House, Feb.
-27.
+3. "One day — it's like a miracle — it will disappear," President Trump, referring to the coronavirus in remarks at an African American History Month reception at the White House, February 27.

 At the start of the pandemic, President Trump appeared to downplay the virus, saying it would disappear.
 Journalist Bob Woodward later revealed that Mr. Trump admitted that he publicly downplayed the dangers of the coronavirus as it silently spread around the world, hoping to avoid a panic even as he recognized how "deadly" the virus could be.